k-h-phillips/file-system/README.md

 * File download
 * Rename files and folders, confirmation dialog on naming collisions
 * Delete files and folders, confirmation dialog
-* Copy/cut/paste files, confirmation dialog on naming collisions
+* Copy/cut/paste files and folders, confirmation dialog on naming collisions
 * Create a new folder, automatic name collision resolving
 * Search nested directories for files and folders matching a pattern
     * Search triggered by input